ankitects/anki-manual/src/deck-options.md

 better spent on other cards or a shorter study session.

 In the latest version of Anki you can let FSRS control short-term scheduling by leaving the (re)learning steps field empty.
 Note that just because FSRS-5 *can* give you intervals shorter than one day doesn't necessarily mean that it *will*.
-Your **Again** interval can be one day long or even longer.
+Your **Again** interval can be one day long, or even longer.

 #### Add-On Compatibility